phillipgessert/phillipgessert.github.io/_posts/2013-09-04-eve-of-light.markdown

 <figure>
 	<img src="/img/portfolio/eve-of-light/bloodlight-jacket.png" alt="">
-	<figcaption>We only set Bloodlight up for ebook, but here's how it might look in print.</figcaption>
+	<figcaption><p>We only set Bloodlight up for ebook, but here's how it might look in print.</p></figcaption>
 </figure>

 ## Broken Angels

 <figure>
 	<img src="/img/portfolio/eve-of-light/broken-angels-cover.png" alt="">
-	<figcaption>Here's the second book Harambee and I worked together on — the first story in the series proper.
-I kept it stylistically similar to Bloodlight, but not totally identical.</figcaption>
+	<figcaption><p>Here's the second book Harambee and I worked together on — the first story in the series proper.
+I kept it stylistically similar to Bloodlight, but not totally identical.</p></figcaption>
 </figure>

 <figure>
 	<img src="/img/portfolio/eve-of-light/oroborous.png" alt="">
-	<figcaption>The oroborous is a pertinant symbol in the book, devouring itself endlessly.
-It also keys to themes of new (though not always wonderful) beginnings.
+	<figcaption><p>The oroborous is a pertinant symbol in the book, devouring itself endlessly.
+It also keys to themes of new (though not always wonderful) beginnings.</p>
 <p>I kept the same bright color palette I used for the Bloodlight cover, because light is used within the book in a similar way—but the look is very slightly grimier and darker.</p>
 </figcaption>
 </figure>